kunupat/kunupat.github.io/_posts/2019-03-24-AWS-Solutions-Architect-Associate-Certification-My-Notes.md

     - Block size for columnar data storage is 1024KB/1MB
   - Nodes:
     - Single Node- 160Gb
-    - Multi Node:
+    - Multi Node (2 node types):
       - Leader Node: Manages connections and recieves queries
       - Compute Node: Stores data and perform queries and computations.
 Upto 128 Compute Nodes
+      - Leader node can be placed in a public or private subnet.
+The compute node is created in a separate VPC, and you don’t have any access to it
   - Pricing:
     - Based on Compute Node Hours
     - No charges for Leader Node.
 Only Compute Nodes will be charged
     - Backups will be charged
     - Data transfer within VPC will be charged
   - Security:
     - Encrypted with SSL in transit
     - Encrypted at rest by AES-256
     - Automatically managed encryption keys by RedShift
     - Can also use your own managed keys
       - Hardware Security Module (HSM)
       - AWS KMS
   - Avilability:
       - Not Multi-AZ.
 Available only in one AZ
       - Can restore snapshots in new AZs, if required
+  - 2 node types:
+      - Dense Compute (SSD based)-  For performance and compute
+      - Dense Storage (Magnetic Hard Disks)- For dense storage/large workload
+  - **Advanced VPC Routing:** Enable this option while creating RedShift cluster so that the traffic between RedShift and other AWS service will be routed using VPC features (otherwise, the traffic will be routed over Internet)
+  - Backups: Automated backups every 8 hours OR 5GB of block changes.
+Backups are in the form of incremental snapshots

-### ElastiCache-
+### ElastiCache
   - Web service for deploy, operate and scale in-memory cache in AWS
   - In-memory Caching.
 Cahching Engines supported by AWS:
     - **Redis:**